 If you see suspicious activity or suspicious object, contact someone in authority immediately.

-Your travel agent can arrange for transfers from the airport or port, if necessary.
+Your travel advisor can arrange for transfers from the airport or port, if necessary.
 Taxis or private car hires are recommended, as you are more insulated.
 Most airports, ports and train stations have areas clearly marked for taxis and car service pick-up.
 Do not enter any vehicle that does not have a proper license or does not pick you up from the designated area.

 If you will be renting a car, get maps in advance and clearly write out the directions from the airport to your hotel.
 If you need to stop for directions, go to well-lit public areas.
 Keep the phone numbers of your destinations with you.